 SunExpress Logo

-The SunExpress logo is a white sun with rays in negative space.
-Blue stripes resembling the letter “V” serve as fragments of the sky.
-Orange waves symbolize the reflection of the sun on the water.
+The SunExpress logo features a white sun with rays created through negative space.
+Blue stripes form a “V” shape, symbolizing the sky, while orange waves represent the sun’s reflection on water.
 All these elements are enclosed in a circle.
-The name of the company is written next to the brand font, Stroudley.
-This emblem was presented on May 1, 2010.
+The company’s name is written next to the emblem in the Stroudley font.
+This logo was introduced on May 1, 2010.

-The design elements – sun, sky, and water – harmonize with each other, conveying the essence of travel and leisure.
-The use of negative space for the sun’s rays is an artistic choice that adds visual interest to the logo, making it memorable and easily recognizable.
-Stroudley’s signature typeface, which balances the quirky elements, gives the logo a professional feel, making it appealing to tourists and business travelers alike.
+The logo’s sun, sky, and water capture the essence of travel and leisure.
+The negative space for the sun’s rays adds visual interest, making the logo memorable.
+The Stroudley font balances the playful elements with a professional touch, appealing to tourists and business travelers.